jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 * Adoption of standards and market practices

 ##<a name="Target"></a>Target
-Mainly applications with angularjs SPA, since it is more widespread, stable and evolving.
+Mainly applications with AngularJS SPA, since it is more widespread, stable and evolving.
 Presented techniques can mostly be adopted in other frameworks SPA or even Web applications.

-##Overview
+##<a name="Overview"></a>Overview

 ###<a name="Traditional-Model"></a>Traditional Model